 Solar access, wind and weather

-Incorporate continuous weather protection such as awnings, openings and architectural detail that are well detailed and attractive when viewed from the street.
+Incorporate weather protection such as awnings, openings and architectural detail that are well detailed and attractive when viewed from the street.

 Ensure weather protection measures do not impinge existing or future street trees.

 Limit overshadowing impacts on the existing private open space of adjacent residential properties.